ryanmstokes/biofarming/en/index.md

 ---
-title: bestpractice.farm
+title: farmingandmore.com
 language: en
 hero-banner-image: /assets/images/organic-farming-banner.jpg
-usp-title: Best practice know how for sustainable farming practices
+usp-title: Sustainable farming practices & more
 usp-sub-title: Improve your agricultural performance - Tailor-made courses to help you grow more stable and successful!
 home-title: Helping you prepare!